Privacy, Verifiability & Security

 Calimero is a component of a broader privacy-oriented architecture — modular, composable, and adaptable to your needs.

-Isolation Model at a Glance¶
+Isolation Model at a Glance

-- Contexts scope visibility — each context has shared CRDT state plus per-member private storage (
+Section titled “Isolation Model at a Glance”- Contexts scope visibility — each context has shared CRDT state plus per-member private storage (

 #[app::private]). - Hierarchical identities — root keys issue client keys per device or integration; revocation cascades from the root.